Eamonn Meaney Counselling & Psychotherapy

 • Feeling suicidal during episodes of extreme anger or distress

-If five or more of these symptoms are present for more than two weeks, it may be a manic episode so it is advisable to seek professional medical advice.
+If five or more of these symptoms are present for more than two weeks, it may be a manic episode, so it is advisable to seek professional medical advice.

 What causes bipolar disorder?

-Genetic factors are believed to be of major significance in the causation of bipolar disorder.
+Genetic factors are believed to be of major significance in the causation of Bipolar Disorder.

 Are there any medical reasons why I should address depression?